About TIMEP’s Internship Program

 - When are you available to begin your internship?
 What days/schedule are you able to work?

 - Where did you learn about the position?

 - What are your goals for the internship?
 How does this internship fit into your long-term academic and career plans?

 - A 1-2 page writing sample on a relevant topic or policy issue (excerpts from longer pieces are acceptable)

-Due to the COVID-19 pandemic, the Summer 2021 internship will be conducted remotely.
+Due to the COVID-19 pandemic, we anticipate that the Summer 2022 internship will be conducted remotely.
 While we will accept applications from candidates across the United States, the candidate’s schedule must fall within TIMEP’s office hours (between 9:00AM – 5:30PM EST.)